 During the COMBO project, we also assessed data availability to inform the NNL/NG policy development and implementation, including land use planning with respect to biodiversity conservation.
 The COMBO project was instrumental in identifying the ‘minimum set’ of required datasets, which can now be used to establish baseline information and establish reference frames for new projects.
 These data have been used by the key stakeholders such as the private sector companies to improve project design and implementation, the government of Uganda to enforce the application of mitigation hierarchy in the Murchison – Semliki demonstration landscape where varied development projects such as the oil and gas pipeline, construction of the Central Processing Facility, oil roads, and airport among other are being implemented.
 It is also being used by the CSOs to monitor project developers’ compliance with the environmental laws and assess the effectiveness of mitigation measures.

-Then report outputs can be found at https://uganda.wcs.org/publications.aspx and https://comboprogram.org/en-us/Resources
+Selected products can be found at https://uganda.wcs.org/publications.aspx and https://comboprogram.org/en-us/Resources

 On June 14, 2022, the Conservation, Mitigation, and Biodiversity Offsets (COMBO+) Project, a four-year project implemented by the Wildlife Conservation Society (WCS) in partnership with Biotope and the government of Uganda institutions, was launched in Uganda.